jupyter-book/jupyter-book/docs/file-types/myst-notebooks.md

 ### Markdown content

-Everything in-between your code cells is parsed as markdown content using the [MyST markdown parser](https://myst-parser.readthedocs.io/).
-See {doc}`../content/myst` for more information about MyST markdown.
+Everything in-between your code cells is parsed as Markdown content using the [MyST Markdown parser](https://myst-parser.readthedocs.io/).
+See {doc}`../content/myst` for more information about MyST Markdown.

-To explicitly split up markdown content into two markdown cells, use the following
+To explicitly split up Markdown content into two Markdown cells, use the following
 pattern:

 ````md
 ```md
-Content in one markdown cell
+Content in one Markdown cell

 +++

-Content in another markdown cell
+Content in another Markdown cell
 ```
 ````